toastdriven/pyskip/README.rst

 Performance
 ===========

-Performance is good, though I'm sure there's room for improvement.
-See the ``bench.py`` script for more information.
+Performance is alright, though I'm sure there's room for improvement.
+See the ``bench.py`` script for more information (though be aware it's up against C code).

 Running Tests